 - Information about pre-med or graduate school requirements

 - Feel free to send your questions to: firstname.lastname@example.org

 Peer Advisor Bios:

 Hi!
 My name is Nicole and I am a third year majoring in Integrative Biology on the Human Biology track with a minor in Global Poverty and Practice.
 I was born and raised in the Bay Area.
 I chose Integrative Biology because I was more interested in the macro side of biology and found the classes within the major applicable to what I want to do in the future!
 I love to travel, try new food places out in the Bay Area, and explore hiking spots within Berkeley.
 I have a large interest in housing issues in the Bay Area and how that affects homelessness.
-I just finished studying abroad at the University of Sussex, so if you have any questions about that, feel free to ask me!
-Additionally, please don’t hesitate to ask me any questions about pre-med, being in a pre-health fraternity, volunteering, research, or anything else!
+Please don’t hesitate to ask me any questions about pre-med, being in a pre-health fraternity, volunteering, research, or anything else!

 How can I become an IB Peer Advisor?

 Application cycles are early in spring semester.
 You can also talk to Zac in 3060 VLSB for more information on joining the program.

 What we look for in an IB Peer Advisor:

 Beyond a passion for the IB major and an interest in helping your fellow students, we look for people who are unique, both academically and as a person.
 Things that can help make an outstanding peer advisor include, but are not limited to: research experience, participation in the honors program, overcoming personal and/or academic adversity, tutoring, participation in clubs on campus, or the transfer student experience.
 Ultimately, what we want to see on your application is what makes you stand out as a student AND as a person!